 The Garmin Forerunner 235 ($329) takes everything that was great about its predecessor, the Forerunner 225, and packs it into a smaller and lighter package.
 It also adds new features, such as the ability to add third-party watch faces and apps.
 I spent a week using the Forerunner 235 as both a running watch and an all-day activity tracker, and can confidently say this is the best GPS watch I've used.
-The Forerunner 235 isn't cheap, but if you're serious about running and want a great wrist-worn partner, this is the one to get.
+The Forerunner 235 isn't cheap, but if you're serious about running and want a great wrist-worn partner, this is the best fitness tracker for runners.

 At 1.77 inches in diameter, 0.46 inches thick and 1.5 ounces, the Forerunner 235 is thinner and lighter than its predecessor, the Forerunner 225 (1.9 x 1.3 x 0.6 inches and 1.9 ounces).
 Plus, Garmin has increased the size of the display to 1.23 inches on the 235 (up from 1 inch on the 225) and boosted the resolution slightly, to 215 x 180 pixels.
 The screen is no longer a perfect circle — the top and bottom are sliced off — but overall, it's larger.